lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 ### 2. Add a to-do

 What happens when a user adds a to-do?
-The user:

 1. User fills in the to-do title
 2. User clicks a button